Boot procedure

 - load

-The “recovery” variant instead reserves space for testing functionality, such as:
+The “safe” variant instead reserves space for testing functionality, such as:

 - performing a test of onboard PSRAM and SRAM memory,